EFranzini/QAAutomation/README.md

 ### Executing API tests
 After you get to the API tests folder, you can just execute them by inserting in terminal: ``robot -d <output folder (optional)>  <specific test case (optional)>``

+---
+Made with Robot Framework 4.0.2 (Python 3.8.6 on linux)